Procurement Glossary

 A bill of quantities is a detailed document that describes all the services, materials and work required for a project purchase or procurement.
 It serves as the basis for offers from suppliers or service providers and enables a standardized and transparent tendering process.
 By precisely specifying the requirements, the bill of quantities ensures that all bidders prepare bids on the same information basis and that comparable bids are therefore available.

-In purchasing, the bill of quantities is an indispensable tool for creating clear and unambiguous invitations to tender.
+In Procurement , the bill of quantities is an indispensable tool for creating clear and unambiguous invitations to tender.
 It enables purchasers to compare offers efficiently and make well-founded decisions.
-By standardizing the requirements, misunderstandings are avoided and the risk of deviations in the provision of services is reduced.
+By standardizing requirements, misunderstandings are avoided and the risk of deviations in service provision is reduced.
 In addition, a carefully created specification strengthens negotiation techniques with suppliers.

 The bill of quantities is a central tool in the procurement process that provides detailed specifications for projects.
 Based on its theoretical foundation, it enables a transparent tendering process and comparability of offers.
 In practice, however, the complexity of projects is increasing, which raises the need for more efficient methods.
 In order to meet these requirements, a shift from traditional to modern, digital approaches is necessary.